teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 - - -

 Copying Chun Li's 'head stomp' would be stealing, but copying Sagat’s 'tiger knee' would just be borrowing inspiration.
-In 2012, one court decided that copying the size of the Tetris game board (10x20) was infringement, and then 4 months later a different court found that copying the size of the Triple Town game board (6x6) was allowed.
+In 2012, one court decided that copying the size of the Tetris game board (10x20) was infringement, but four months later, a different court decided that copying the size of the Triple Town game board (6x6) was allowed.
 Copyright infringement cases can seem arbitrary.
 But looking at a dozen cases over 3 decades, I think we can find *some* method to the madness.

 - - -